 The tax credit is applicable to any home that will be used as a principle residence.
 Based on that guideline, qualifying homes include single-family detached homes, as well as attached homes such as townhouses and condominiums.
 In addition, manufactured or homes and houseboats used for principle residence also qualify.
 For new construction, the purchase date is considered the day you occupy the home; therefore you must move-in by November 30th 2009 to qualify for the tax credit.

 Also, homes in the District of Columbia qualify for the tax credit.
-However, it cannot be used in conjunction with the existing District of Columbia tax credit.

 How About Those Who Purchased Homes in 2008?